Medically reviewed by DR. IKECHUKWU DIMANORUO

 The processes should be thoroughly explained to the man, and the wife if present.
 The rationale behind each investigation should be fully explained in simple language.
 Investigation should be based on findings from the history and physical examinations.

-Relevant investigations include Full Blood Count, urinalysis (post-ejaculatory), seminal fluid analysis (SFA) ± culture, VDRL, urethral swab for culture and sensitivity, chlamydia cultures, kidney and liver function tests.
-Hormonal profile tests include FSH, testosterone, scrotal ultrasonography, transrectal ultrasonography and specialized sperm studies.
+Relevant investigations include Full Blood Count, urinalysis (post-ejaculatory), seminal fluid analysis (SFA) ± culture, VDRL, urethral swab for culture and sensitivity, chlamydia cultures, and kidney and liver function tests.
+Hormonal profile tests include FSH, testosterone, scrotal ultrasonography, transrectal ultrasonography, and specialized sperm studies.

 Arrangements on how a sample is received at the Laboratory may differ in settings, but the underlying denominators include:

-1. Abstinence from sexual intercourse for 3 days prior to collection.
+1. Abstinence from sexual intercourse for 3 days before collection.
 The logic behind this is that the ejaculate volume and sperm quality may decrease with the increasing frequency of sexual activity.

 2. Specimen must be kept warm and ideally submitted within 45 minutes to 1 hour from production, so the sperms do not die.

 3. The specimen must be produced by masturbation and not into a condom.
-This is because most condoms contain special lubricant that may be spermicidal.
+This is because most condoms contain special lubricants that may be spermicidal.

 To help with 2) and 3) above, most facilities may have a sample room with audiovisual enhancers for easy masturbation.
 While physical parameters like the color of the semen may be assessed, acceptable parameters by the World Health Organization are: